 The Road System has been and will be funded with proceeds from bonds issued by the District for the Road System, including the Bonds.
 See "INVESTMENT CONSIDERATIONS - Future Debt" and "THE BONDS - Issuance of Additional Debt."
 Construction of the District's roads is subject to certain regulations by the City and Brazoria County, Texas.
-To date, construction of the Road System includes, but is not limited to, the following: a portion of Pomona Parkway, a portion of Kirby Drive, a bridge over State Highway 288 for County Road 101, and the internal road system which serves Pomona, Sections 1-8.
-The roads constructed within the District have been accepted by Brazoria County for maintenance.
+To date, construction of the Road System includes, but is not limited to, the following: a portion of Pomona Parkway, a portion of Kirby Drive, a bridge over State Highway 288 for County Road 101, and the internal road system which serves Pomona, Sections 1-8 and 17.
+The roads constructed within the District have been accepted by Brazoria County for maintenance with the exception of the internal road system within Pomona Section 17 which is still within the warranty period.
 The roads in the District are constructed with reinforced concrete pavement with curbs on cement or lime stabilized subgrade.